Particles

 Draw Radius

 Particles have a Radius property that can be used, for example, to define the size of the particle display during rendering.
 This property can also be displayed as a circle by activating this option.
-This circular representation always corresponds exactly to the Radius property of the particles and cannot be adjusted individually by using the Font Size setting.
+This circular representation always corresponds exactly to the Radius property of the particles and cannot be adjusted individually by using the Draw Size setting.

 On the left the point representation with simultaneous radius drawing, on the right a combination of the line representation with radii.